The Second Coming of Lilith Fair

 “You know, I knew Jennifer was [in the] closet, like, six, seven years ago.
 I’m quite sure within the Christian scene it’s a big deal, but to me, it was a complete ... like, why’s it even an issue?
 Just know that for the four people who run Lilith, it’s not a big deal."

 But surely McBride recognizes Lilith Fair’s enormous LGBT following?

 “You know,” he says, “even when the press were like, you know, this is a lesbo, hairy-armed festival.
 You know, if that’s your perception of it, that’s great.
 Our perception is, this is 11 artists playing in a safe environment.
 Wow.
 Show me where that happens every day.
 It’s kind of funny.
 We don’t look at it the way everyone else does.
 This is just a great music festival.
 How can we put together 11 great artists and make it fun?”

-- Commentary Op-ed: Religion Shouldn't Be an Excuse for Discrimination 2 hours 22 min ago
+- Commentary Op-ed: Immigration Goes Beyond Documentation 2 hours 25 min ago

 - Day in LGBT America The Many Faces of LGBT Family 6:00 AM

 - Comedy Meet the Lesbian Who Won a Comedy Cage Match 6:00 AM